 Some of these changes may affect the amount of benefits you receive.
 Please note that the law prohibits payment of VA benefits for a course if you withdraw or resign from it, or for a course you completed if you received a grade that will not be used in computing requirements for graduation.
 UB is required to promptly report any change in enrollment, or receipt of a non-punitive grade, that affects the receipt of VA educational benefits.

 If you are involuntarily activated, please contact the Veteran Services office for our official policy.

-Complete this card each semester in order to receive VA educational benefits.
-This card certifies your enrollment, and lets the VA know that you are attending UB.
+Complete this form each semester in order to receive VA educational benefits.
+This form certifies your enrollment, and lets the VA know that you are attending UB.

 If you did not yet read the informational Benefits for Veterans pages in the Student Services Gateway, please do that before completing and submitting this form.

-If you are receiving benefits for the first time at UB, you must complete this form in person at the Veteran Services office.
+If you are receiving benefits for the first time at UB, you must complete this form in person ideally in the Veteran Services office.